 How to choose between a thesis and a non-thesis marketing degree program in the Northeast?

-Choosing between a thesis and a non-thesis online marketing degree program in the Northeast depends largely on your career goals and learning preferences.
-A thesis program is research-intensive, ideal for those aiming to pursue a PhD or work in academic or analytical roles.
-It typically requires original research and close faculty mentorship.
+Choosing between a thesis and a non-thesis online marketing degree in the Northeast depends on your career goals and learning preferences.
+Thesis programs emphasize research and original work, ideal for students aiming to pursue a PhD or roles in academic and data-driven marketing fields.
+Non-thesis tracks focus on practical skills and completion of coursework, often including capstone projects, suitable for professionals seeking immediate application in the marketing industry.

 What options do students based in the Northeast have for studying marketing abroad?